04 Feb Top 5 Tax Tips For Businesses

 5. Make Sure You’re Filed As The Correct Entity

 Become familiar with the tax rules surrounding starting, running, selling and shutting down a business.
 Determine whether they should operate as a partnership, an S corporation, an LLC, or a sole proprietorship.
 Your tax accountant should be closely familiar with these rules.
+If you are in need of a tax accountant you may want to try somewhere similar to Dave Burton, who may be able to help you with your tax accounting needs.

 We hope this top 5 list was useful for you, and if you know any colleagues that could benefit from this article, don’t hesitate to share!
 We’re always here to help, and you can schedule a call here for a free tax consultation any time.